-Almost three-fifths of all SSI children (55 percent) lived in a household where the parent(s) received some type of income, which averaged \$1,216 in December.
-About 37 percent of the children had one or both parents with earnings, averaging \$1,582; 22 percent had some type of unearned income, averaging \$342.
-The most common type of unearned income was public income-maintenance payments.
+Over half of all SSI children (54 percent) lived in a household where the parent(s) received some type of income, which averaged \$1,183 in December.
+About 37 percent of the children had one or both parents with earnings, averaging \$1,499; 21 percent had some type of unearned income, averaging \$367.
+The most common type of unearned income was public incomemaintenance payments.
 Such payments include TANF payments, Department of Veterans Affairs payments based on need, and payments from other government programs.